 Hopefully you feed your cat quality food (if you would like more advice about the right food to feed your cat please speak to a vet).
 As such, you need to make sure that your cat is getting the same or better quality food at the cattery.

-A cat boarding facility that is part of a vet surgery (such as Northcote Animal Hospital) will only feed your cat premium food.
 If you’re going to a stand-alone cattery, ask to see the food they provide cats with.
 You also need to make sure that they are willing to cater to any allergies or other dietary requirements your cat may have.
 You should also have a look at the food bowls inside the cattery to make sure they are cleaned regularly.

 High quality facilities with expert staff do get booked up in advance.
 Our advice is to start early, find a good cattery, and have your cat booked in right away so you and your cat both have a nice, relaxing holiday.